The King of Fighters XIII: Gameplay

 The game removes some of the gameplay system features used in the prior game: the Guard Attack, the Critical Counter, the Clash System, as well as the dynamic, zooming camera.
 In their place, three new features have been added.
 The first of the three is the new EX Mode, which convert each character's super moves into more powerful versions that allows one bar from the player's power gauge for EX Special Moves and two bars from the player's power gauge for EX Super Special Moves.
 Another new feature is the Hyper Drive mode, which gives the player unlimited use of Drive Cancels for a while once the Hyper Drive Gauge has been maxed, and the last new feature confirmed for the game is the Drive Cancel, which opens up new combo possibilities.
 The game also marks the return of the multi-bar power gauge that was introduced in The King of Fighters '97.

 In addition to standard and EX Desperation Moves, a new class of Desperation Move called Neo Max is included in the game and require that three stocks of gauge be exchanged to perform one, making it similar to Hidden Super Desperation Moves from The King of Fighters 2002 and Leader Super Special Moves from The King of Fighters 2003.
 These can also be cancelled from standard Desperation Moves, making them similar to the Dream Cancels from The King of Fighters XI.

 The console version is based on the 1.1 update of The King of Fighters XIII arcade which fixed several issues from the original version.
-It also contains a story mode that influenced by the player's actions with various perspectives being available.
+It also contains a story mode that is influenced by the player's actions with various perspectives being available.
 The mode is presented in visual novel style alongside fights, something considered to be hard to include in the arcade version by the SNK Playmore staff.
 Other modes shown are Arcade, Practice and Challenge.
 The online gameplay is based on the one included in later versions of The King of Fighters XII, which fixed the issues the initial one had.

 Plot

-The game takes place after The King of Fighters XI and is the last game of the third story arc that started in The King of Fighters 2003.
+The game takes place five years after the events of The King of Fighters XI and is the last game of the third story arc that started in The King of Fighters 2003.
 The fighter Ash Crimson has absorbed the powers from two of the descendants of the clans who sealed the Orochi away 1,800 years ago, Chizuru Kagura and Iori Yagami, while Kyo Kusanagi is to be his last victim.
 As his former comrade, Elisabeth Blanctorche, prepares to stop him, fighters receive an invitation to another King of Fighters tournament hosted by a person labelled as "R".
-The tournament is sponsored by Rose who is being controlled by "Those From The Past", the organization behind the two prior tournaments that has been trying to break Orochi's seal.
+The tournament is sponsored by a woman Rose who is being controlled by "Those From The Past", the organization behind the two prior tournaments that has been trying to break Orochi's seal with Ash acting as their agent.